 I attribute my success as an educator to my ability to relate to my students, finding a way to get them to see things from a new perspective.

-I started "teaching" back in high school, when students in my computer class would often come to me for help if the teacher was unavailable.
+I started "teaching" back in high school, when students in my computer classes would often come to me for help if the teacher was unavailable.
 The same thing happened when I was attending community college; I was asked to become a tutor for their computer lab.
 It was there that I had my first real experience as a teacher, when one of the faculty asked me to speak to his class on using desktop computers.
 Since then, I have kept busy, teaching adults everything from what they need to know when purchasing a computer to learning how to play blackjack and poker.

 Since 2011, I have been an adjunct faculty member at Philadelphia University in their School of Continuing and Professional Studies.
 The courses that I have taught (which are still on the curriculum) are: